 Flyers can also work.
 You can put them up around town so people can learn about your business and routes.
 On top of that, you should be at special events with lots of people so that you can get significant boosts in your income from time to time.
 Having a calendar of social events in your area should be a given if you want to make the best of this business.

-Making this business passive is fairly easy.
+Making this business passive can be fairly easy if well done.
 As long as you find someone you can trust to run the business, you can be good to go.
 You can offer to pay them a commission based on the sales they make, which will give them a greater motivation to sell more and find the best opportunities for the business.

 How Passive is Selling Ice Cream?

-Granted, there are not many risks associated with running an ice cream business.
-If you do your homework before getting into this line of work, your chances of meeting with any nasty surprises are significantly reduced.
-In any case, you don’t have to invest a lot of money to get into this line of business, which is obviously a huge plus for most people in search of a passive income source.
+There are risks associated with running an ice cream business.
+If you do your homework before getting into this line of work, your chances of meeting with any nasty surprises can be reduced.
+However, the costs are high and like with any other business it can completely fail.

 Risks may be related to food issues (allergies, poisoning etc) so you do need good insurance coverage.
 There are also risks of running out of product so it’s important to have a good balance of available stock.
-Consult a local lawyer for more information related to risks.
+And of course, the product could melt resulting in lost inventory and sales.
+Consult qualified professionals in your jurisdiction for more information related to risks.

 Return on Investment

 What kind of equipment does an ice cream selling business require?
-In addition to the truck and refrigeration appliances, you will need a cash register, cash machine, POS system, music box, amplification system, napkins, and specialized equipment like spoons and scoops if necessary.
+In addition to the truck, gas and other truck-related items, you will need a refrigeration system, a cash register, cash machine, a POS (Point-of-Sale) system, music box, amplification system, inventory, napkins, and specialized equipment like spoons and scoops if necessary.